 OE (Original Equipment or Genuine BMW)

-These are the parts that you get EXACTLY as if you are walking up to an authorized dealership and buying a part at the parts counter.
-(Example: Oxygen Sensor, BMW Part # 11 78 1 735 499).
-These parts usually come in BMW-marked packaging.
+These are the EXACT parts you get from the parts counter at an authorized BMW dealership.
+Example: Oxygen Sensor, BMW Part # 11 78 1 735 499.
+These parts likely have a BMW logo somewhere on the part itself and usually come in BMW-marked packaging.

 OEM (Original Equipment Manufacturer)